Rosie O'Donnell: 2006–2007: The View

 In September 2006, O'Donnell replaced Meredith Vieira as a co-host and moderator of The View, a daytime women-oriented talk show.
 Star Jones, a co-host on the show, quit, with some speculating Jones's conservative views would be in constant tension with O'Donnell's more liberal counterpoint.
 O'Donnell had also disputed Jones's route of rapid weight loss, alluding that it must have been through gastric bypass surgery, rather than dieting and exercise alone as Jones had insisted, which also fed speculation about certain tension between the two.
 (Jones later confirmed that surgery was involved.)
-O'Donnell is credited with keeping the show's "buzz factor up".
-She is also credited with making it more news-focused, though it still embraced the "fluff" of daytime TV talk shows (celebrities, fashion, and food).
+O'Donnell was credited with keeping the show's "buzz factor up".
+She was also credited with making it more news-focused, though it still embraced the "fluff" of daytime TV talk shows (celebrities, fashion, and food).
 Despite an overall downward trend for most daytime broadcast shows, ratings rose by 27% during O'Donnell's first year on The View.
 The show was the fourth-most-watched in all of daytime in the key demographic of women ages 18–49 and scored record ratings in the total viewer category with an average of 3.4 million viewers—up 15% versus the same time in 2005.
 O'Donnell moderated the opening "Hot Topics" portion of the show, where news items were discussed.
 O'Donnell gave the show a more political slant, and she and fellow comic Joy Behar often gave strong opinions against former President Bush's domestic and foreign policies, including the Iraq War.
 As a conservative counterpoint, Elisabeth Hasselbeck would usually support the Bush administration's policies and the two would get into an adversarial give-and-take.

 In November 2006, Rosie commented on Kelly Ripa's complaints to Regis Philbin about guest co-host Clay Aiken on Live with Regis and Kelly.
 Kelly said she was angry at Aiken for jokingly putting his hand over her mouth during an interview segment.
 Rosie told the other panelist on The View that Kelly made a homophobic comment about Clay.
-Kelly was watching the segment and quickly called into the live segment to tell Rosie that Kelly's complaint about Aiken was not about homophobia; the issue was it is flu season.

-Kelly has in the past placed her hand over Regis' mouth as a joke during non-flu season.
+Kelly was watching the segment and quickly called into the live segment to tell Rosie that Kelly's complaint about Aiken was not about homophobia; the issue was it was flu season.
+In the past, Kelly had placed her hand over Regis' mouth as a joke during non-flu season.